Pritammaacha/Lending-Club-Default-Prediction/README.md

 ## Contact
-Created by [@premchavan3399] - feel free to contact me!
+Created by [@Pritammaacha] - feel free to contact me!

 <!-- Optional -->